silentorb/marloth-story/books/fairytale/part2.md

 "But---"

-"Do you have to make *everything* so difficult?
+"Do you make *everything* so difficult?
 Just take them!"

 Adelle struggled inside.
 She didn't want to even touch the wicked looking things and she was certain her parents wouldn't want her to